FH-Cloud-Computing/website/docs/lectures/3-iaas/index.md

 TODO: add illustration for fibre channel storage systems

-The simplest and easiest to set up network block storage is probably ISCSI, a protocol that runs the SCSI storage protocol over a commodity IP network.
+The simplest and easiest to set up network block storage is probably [iSCSI](https://en.wikipedia.org/wiki/ISCSI), a protocol that runs the SCSI storage protocol over a commodity IP network.
 In other words one computer can take a block device and let another computer use it.
-However, as mentioned previously in this case the computer using the ISCSI device is in full control over the files that are stored on the storage device.
-It is also worth mentioning that ISCSI does not guarantee any redundancy beyond the RAID or storage system the offering computer already has.
+However, as mentioned previously in this case the computer using the iSCSI device is in full control over the files that are stored on the storage device.
+It is also worth mentioning that iSCSI does not guarantee any redundancy beyond the RAID or storage system the offering computer already has.

 More advanced storage systems such as [Ceph RBD](https://docs.ceph.com/docs/master/rbd/) or replicated enterprise storage systems offer redundancy such that when one storage instance fails others can take its place without outage.